 USCF Benefit Programs

 Under USCF, the structure and implementation of all former welfare programs are incorporated into a single system that solves the dysfunction of the current welfare system.
-The Supplemental Income Benefit (SIB) is the primary USCF program available to members which replaces all former welfare programs.
-Most USCF programs are paid out to members as needed through their SIB in the form of Supplemental Income Pay (SIP).
-Other USCF programs provide payouts similar to SIP; examples include Disability Income Pay (DIP), Retirement Income Pay (RIP), and Unemployed Compensation Pay (UCP) .
-USCF benefit programs are summarized on the web pages tabbed below including the following:
+The Supplemental Income Benefit (SIB) is the primary USCF program available to citizens which replaces all former welfare programs.
+Most USCF programs are paid out to citizens as needed through their SIB in the form of Supplemental Income Pay (SIP).
+Other USCF programs provide payouts similar to SIP; examples include Disability Income Pay (DIP), Retirement Income Pay (RIP), and Unemployed Support Pay (USP).
+USCF benefit programs are summarized on the web pages tabbed below including the following:* Supplemental Income Benefit (SIB)

 * Homeowners Benefit (HOB)